Pratiksha-005/Full-Stack-Development/Assignment 2/README.md.txt

  Tech Stack
 - HTML: Semantic structure of the page.
-- CSS3: Custom styling, including Google-style font families and card-based layouts.
+- CSS: Custom styling, including Google-style font families and card-based layouts.

  Sections Included
 - About Me: My background in Computer Engineering.
 - Skills: Technical expertise in HTML, CSS, MySQL, and C++.
 - Projects: Highlights of my key academic and research projects.
 - Contact: Quick links to reach out via Email or Phone.